instayu/html-5-calander/Performance.md

 ## Comparing Performance across YUI Versions

 We're learning towards using BenchmarkJS to run our performance tests in YUI.
 One of the valuable data-points to capture is the performance of a component across different YUI versions.
 We'll be able to capture this once components have their performance tests defined.

-The [yui-benchmark](https://github.com/tilomitra/yui-benchmark) repo has a simple example that uses BenchmarkJS along with Ryan Grove's ([@rgrove](http://twitter.com/rgrove)) `multi` YUI module to compare performance across a local YUI and an older version.
+The [yui-benchmark](https://github.com/tilomitra/yui-benchmark) repo has a simple example that uses BenchmarkJS along with Ryan Grove's ([@rgrove](http://twitter.com/rgrove)) `multi` YUI module to compare performance of `event-custom` across the latest YUI and YUI3.5.0.

 Check out the [yui-benchmark](https://github.com/tilomitra/yui-benchmark) repo.